Based on the movie The Polar Express starring Tom Hanks, the North Pole Express is a Christmas train attraction at the Railway Museum in Squamish.

 Both narrated by and starring Tom Hanks, and based on the book The Polar Express by Chris Van Allsburg, the film is about a young boy who no longer believes in Santa Claus.
 On Christmas Eve, in the middle of the night, the magical Polar Express train arrives and takes him to the North Pole.

-On the journey the boy meets a conductor, Santa, and a hobo (all voice-acted by Tom Hanks in the movie).
+On the journey the boy meets a conductor, Santa, and a homeless man (all voiced by Tom Hanks).
 He also meets other children including a poor kid named Billy.
-Together they travel to the North Pole and along the way the young protagonist discovers the “meaning of Christmas” and reasons to believe in Santa.
+Together they travel to the North Pole, and along the way the young protagonist discovers the “meaning of Christmas” and reasons to believe in Santa.

 Tips & Advice